The Partridge Family: Syndication

-The cast was reunited in 1977 on the special Thanksgiving Reunion with The Partridge Family and My Three Sons.
-They reunited again in the 1990s on The Arsenio Hall Show and the short-lived talk show Danny!
-(1995) and were featured on E!
+The cast (with a videotaped appearance by Susan Dey) was reunited in 1977 on the special Thanksgiving Reunion with The Partridge Family and My Three Sons.
+They reunited again in the 1990s on The Arsenio Hall Show (minus Dey) and the short-lived talk show Danny!
+(1995) (minus Cassidy, but with a phone-in greeting from Dey).
+They were also featured on E!
 True Hollywood Story, Biography and VH1's Behind the Music.

-When the digital subchannel Antenna TV premiered in January 2011, The Partridge Family became one of its offerings through the network's distribution agreement with Sony Pictures Television (parent company and successor of series producer Screen Gems).
+When the digital subchannel Antenna TV began in January 2011, The Partridge Family was one of its offerings through the network's distribution agreement with Sony Pictures Television (parent company and successor of series producer Screen Gems).
 From November 25–27, 2020, Antenna TV aired all 96 episodes in chronological order to commemorate the 50th anniversary of the series' debut.

+As of 2023, the show streams in Canada via CTV Throwback.